dekkit/RGB-to-Component-Transcoder/README.md

 New versions can be found here in the code repository https://github.com/dekkit/RGB-to-Component-Transcoder

 Versions:
-VA01 - proto-type
+VA01  (initial prototype),
-VA02 - fixes, after initial tests.
+VA02  (fixes, after initial tests),
-VA..  - future versions
+VAxx  (future versions will be in their own folders)

-If you want to want to get a PCB manufactured - simply use the latest GERBER zip (ie Gerber_PCB_2020-04-10 17_26_57.zip) file.
-Most manufacturers will provide an instant quote and typically only a few dollars.
+If you want to want to get a bunch of PCBs manufactured - simply use the latest GERBER zip (ie Gerber_PCB_2020-04-10 17_26_57.zip) file.
+Most manufacturers will provide an instant quote and typically be only a few dollars plus postage (which is most expensive part).
 Alternatively use the schematic to build your own breadboad version.

 Please feel free to copy, adapt and use as appropriate (public domain).
 If you do improve on this design, please provide an acknowledgement,  drop me a note / create an issue to let me know and share your results.

-If you would like to develop your own version (customised for your specific video device, make a smaller SMD version), or simply to poke around to further  your own understanding - I used the free app EasyEDA - I've opened up the project respository to make it easiser to clone and adapt (see https://easyeda.com/dekkit/rgb-to-component-transcoder)
+If you would like to develop your own version (customised for your specific video device, make a smaller SMD version), or simply to poke around to help further your own understanding  (pick up on any errors too!) - I used the free app EasyEDA - I've opened up the project to make it easiser to clone and adapt (see https://easyeda.com/dekkit/rgb-to-component-transcoder)

 Dek.
 17/5/2020

 Acknowledgements to Ace, Zebidee and all variations available on the web which helped me get this far.
-Also to https://www.retrorgb.com/ for most useful info on LM1881 and THS amps - its an excellent resource highly recommended.
+Also to https://www.retrorgb.com/ for most useful info on LM1881 and THS amps - it's an excellent resource highly recommended site.

 FURTHER BACKGROUND